ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Status 404 - Entry not found.
   - Error code: `entryNotFound`

-The retrieved Receipt may be embedded in the corresponding COSE_Sign1 document in the unprotected header, see TBD.
+The retrieved Receipt may be embedded in the corresponding COSE_Sign1 document in the unprotected header, see draft-birkholz-scitt-receipts ([TODO]: replace with final reference).

 # Privacy Considerations